 For shrimp, I used raw shrimp that I peeled and deveined.
-Then I fried in the shrimp in the reserved bacon grease until no longer pink.
+Then, I fried the shrimp in the reserved bacon grease until no longer pink.
 Be sure to take them off as soon as they start to turn pink since you’ll also be cooking them in the oven where they can finish cooking.

 Set the shrimp on a paper towel to cool.
 Since I used large shrimp, I cut them into 3 or 4 pieces each so they would be bite-size for the dip.

 To make the dip, start with a fairly large bowl.
-Add 8 ounces of softened cream cheese, sour cream, mayonnaise, lemon juice, Worcestershire, mustard and garlic salt and stir until it’s completely smooth.
-Then add one tablespoon of milk and stir well until you have a nice creamy base.
+Add 8 ounces of softened cream cheese, sour cream, mayonnaise, lemon juice, Worcestershire, mustard, and garlic salt, and stir until it’s completely smooth.
+Then, add one tablespoon of milk and stir well until you have a nice creamy base.

-Add 1/4 cup shredded cheese, the chopped shrimp and the crumbled bacon and fold into the dip mixture until it’s all incorporated.
+Add 1/4 cup shredded cheese, the chopped shrimp, and the crumbled bacon and fold into the dip mixture until it’s all incorporated.
 Spread into a pie dish or a 1-quart casserole dish and sprinkle about 1/4 cup cheese on top.
 Bake at 350 for about 30 minutes until the cheese on top is nice and brown.

 Is this Dip Good for a Low Carb Diet

-This dip is perfect if you’re following a keto or low carb way of eating!
+This dip is perfect if you’re following a keto or low-carb way of eating!
 You may want to substitute the milk with heavy whipping cream or unsweetened almond milk, though.

 If you’re doing strict keto, be sure to buy a block of cheese and grate it yourself rather than buying pre-shredded cheese also.
-The pre-shredded cheese is often tossed with a starch to prevent it from sticking together.
+The pre-shredded cheese is often tossed with starch to prevent it from sticking together.

 Can You Make Shrimp and Bacon Dip Ahead of Time

 Yep!
 You can easily make this the night before and just put it in the fridge, uncooked.
 The next day, remove the cover and bake as normal.
-You might need to add an additional 5 minutes or so onto your cooking time, but just keep an eye on it.
+You might need to add an additional 5 minutes or so to your cooking time, but keep an eye on it.
 It’s done once it’s heated through and the cheese on top is golden brown and melted.